Marvel033/Game-Pong-2D/README.md

 ## 🔴About
-Lightning boy remains as my first simple game, inspired by Super Mario Bros where you gotta jump and avoid obstacle in order to reach to your winning places.
-I built the player movement system, Climbing System, Healthcontroller and the kill system for the player when falling to lava or touch nearby obstacle.
-Here's a small portion details about Lightning Boy development presented,
+2D Pong Game is a game i made for introducing myself to unity gamemaking.
+This game helped me a lot when starting to develop game.
 <br>

 ## 🕹️Play Game
 The game was built using Unity Engine.
-Play the game from https://bisniskomodo.itch.io/lightning-boy.
 <br>

 ## 👤Developer